spagnuolocarmine/ubuntu-openmpi-openmp/README.md

 1. Compile the program: ```mpicc hello-mpi.c -o hello```
 2. Run the porgram: ```mpirun -np 2 ./hello```
-3. Run with more MPI processes on single core ```mpirun -np 3 --oversubscribe a.out```
+3. Run with more MPI processes on single core ```mpirun -np 3 --oversubscribe ./hello```.

 You can run directly on a homogeneous cluster machine that has been built using the same install script.
+To do so:
+1. Create a host file containing the MASTER IP and all the WORKERS' IPs.
+2. Copy the result of  ```mpicc hello-mpi.c -o hello``` to workers using ``` scp ./hello <worker-External-IP>:/home/pcpc/hello```
-You can run: ```mpirun -np 2 --hostfile hfile ./hello```.
+3. Run ```mpirun -np 2 --hostfile hfile ./hello```.

 An example of a host file is:
 ```